 Public services needs were discussed and comments received at the Needs Assessment public meetings conducted on March 2, 2020 and March 5, 2020 by the Town of Hilton Head Island.
 Needs were prioritized based on participant input at the Needs Assessment public meetings.
-Subsequent to the CARES Act authorization, discussions with the Community Foundation of the Lowcountry were conducted with Town of Hilton Head Island staff to determine community public services needs in response to COVID-19.
+Subsequent to the CARES Act authorization, discussions were held with the Community Foundation of the Lowcountry a local 501(c)(3) nonprofit organization, which began serving the Hilton Head Island community in 1994, and participated in both Needs Assessment public meetings in March 2020.
+During these Needs Assessment meetings and a subsequent consultation meeting Town staff determined the Community Foundation of the Lowcountry had the capacity and capability to administer public services grants funded with Fiscal Year 2020 CDBG and CDBG-CV funds on behalf of the Town.
+Needs related to COVID-19 were identified based on collaboration with the Community Foundation of the Lowcountry and public input gathered through emergency Town Council meetings and allowed uses according to HUD guidance.